Join the TMDSAS Support team live to get your application questions answered. Live Q&A on the Texas Health Education Service YouTube Channel.

 A list of criteria for how courses may be coded while entering coursework can be found

 in the Coursework Definitions and Policies.

 Refer to Your Institution’s Course Listings, if offered.

-- TMDSAS has a list of courses that have been previously approved to fulfill the educational prescribed coursework at the Course Listings page sorted by college/university name.
+The Course Listings offer a list of courses that have been approved to fulfill the pre-requisite requirements per institution.
+You can search for the institution(s) you have attended in the Course Listings sorted by college/university name.

 - Refer to your institution’s B.S.
 Biology Degree Requirements to anticipate which courses will meet requirements in Biology, Chemistry, Organic Chemistry, Biochemistry, and Physics.

 - Have a Pre-Health advisor from your institution send an email to firstname.lastname@example.org with information supporting the addition of courses to fulfill the pre-requisites, and our team will review these updates to include in the Course Listings.

 - If you do not have access to an advisor, you can request to be paired with a volunteer health professions advisor at NAAHP to help you assess your courses and identify courses that fulfill the pre-requisites.

 ONLY SUBMIT A COURSE APPEAL if you are a current applicant, to resolve a course deficiency, or to have a course included in your BCPM GPA.What is a course appeal?

 - Upon transmission of your application, you will have a chance to review any possible changes made to your course coding.
 Should you have an unexpected deficiency, or a course not included in your BCPM GPA that you feel should be, you may submit a Course Appeal.